 You'll also complete a criminal records check (DBS).

-Following the medical stage, the references on your application will now be followed up.
-When everything is cleared, you’ll then receive a contract of employment and a start date for your initial training.
+Following the medical stage, the references on your application will be followed up.
+When everything is cleared, you’ll receive a contract of employment and a start date for your initial training.

 Once you have the dates for your assessments, we recommend putting these in your diary or on a calendar.
 If you arrive late to any of the assessments or forget to attend, you will be withdrawn from the application process.

-If you're unsuccessful at any point during this process, you'll be able to reapply 12 months from the date you're emailed confirming you are unsuccessful.
+- If you're unsuccessful at any point during this process, you'll be able to re-apply six months from the date you're told you are unsuccessful.

 - If you re-apply and are unsuccessful again, then you will need to wait 18 months before submitting another application.